keithfrazier98/reddit-webscraper/README.md

-# reddit-webscraper
+# Reddit Webscraper
-A Reddit Webscraper that can be pointed at any subreddit.
+> A Reddit Webscraper that can be pointed at any subreddit.

+This repository is a container image of an independently deployable webscraper.